Humboldt County (film): Plot

 When Peter gets back to Jack's house, Jack is in the living room waiting for him.
 He confronts Peter and asks him how many plants Max has.
 At first, Peter is hesitant to answer, so Jack takes him out on a nature walk and explains to him the dangers of having more than a few plants.
 He believes that by growing only twenty plants, he makes enough to get by and keeps from attracting the DEA's attention.
 He warns Peter against letting greed run his life, because doing so destroys the entire reason they came out to the lost coast in the first place; to find salvation.
 After this, he goes to Max's trailer and asks him why he didn't tell him about the other plants.
 Max angrily fumes that he was planning on telling Peter as they got closer to harvest time.
 It's at this time that a federal SUV pulls up and Peter and Max are taken into custody.
 Peter is interrogated about Max's purchase history which includes fertilizer and water tubing, but he says nothing and they are let go due to a lack of any solid evidence against them.
 Afterwards Peter starts to question why he is still there.
 The next day, Jack has a BBQ.
 He confronts Max about his secret crop.
 Avoiding a direct question from Jack, Max instead mocks him, saying that the presence of the Federal police is probably due to their eagerness to steal Jack's extensive research on physics.
 Jack angrily storms off and Rosie begins to tell Peter about Max's real father.
 Jack, Rosie and her then-husband, Charlie were all friends when they worked as professors at UCLA and they decided to move to Humboldt County together.
-However, eventually Charlie, who had been a long time alcoholic and drinking buddy of Jack's, died in a car accident while suffering from an episode of extreme alcohol withdrawal.
+However, eventually Charlie, who had been a long time alcoholic and drinking buddy of Jack's, died in a car accident while on LSD.

 Peter decides that he can't be a part of Max's operation any more and he tries to leave.
 Max gets angry and tells him that this isn't a game and he can't back out, but Peter starts walking away anyway.
 Max then starts to cry and tells Peter that if he doesn't pull this off, Charity will end up just like him.
 While this affects Peter greatly, he continues to walk off.
 Charity then finds Peter crying by a tree and asks him what's wrong.
 He asks her what she wants to be when she grows up and she says an astronaut.
 When she asks him what he wants to be, he says that he no longer knows, and she says that that's all right, which comforts Peter.